clsr1008/TSRating/README.md

-# **TSRating: Selecting High-Quality Time Series Data by Prompting LLMs**
+# TSRating: Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment
-This is the official repository for our paper **TSRating: Selecting High-Quality Time Series Data by Prompting LLMs** and contains code for (1) data preparation (2) prompting LLMs with quality criteria (3) training TSRater  (4) scoring time series data samples  (5) evaluating TSRating on real time series datasets and models.
+This is the official repository for our paper **TSRating: Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment** and contains code for (1) data preparation (2) prompting LLMs with quality criteria (3) training meta-TSRater  (4) scoring time series data samples  (5) evaluating TSRating on real time series datasets and models.

 ![overview](https://github.com/clsr1008/TSRating/blob/main/assets/overview.png)